-- Over the years leg wrestling has had its place in mat wrestling as an effective means of scoring.
-However, it can also be used to stall, thus creating little action. - Emphasis is now being placed to eliminate stalling with the use of the legs.
+Over the years leg wrestling has had its place in mat wrestling as an effective means of scoring.
+However, it can also be used to stall, thus creating little action.

+Emphasis is now being placed to eliminate stalling with the use of the legs.
 For this reason, the burden to wrestle aggressively and score with the legs if generally put on the top wrestler.

-- Legs are in and wrestlers are on the mat with no progress; - 1st Stop Stalemate - 2nd Stop Stalemate may warning top man for Stalling - 3rd Stop Stalemate warn or penalize top man for Stalling
+Legs are in and wrestlers are on the mat with no progress;

+- 1st Stop Stalemate - Image: 2nd Stop Stalemate may or may not warn top man for Stalling....depends... - 3rd Stop Stalemate warn or penalize top man for Stalling